siliconcompiler/siliconcompiler/CONTRIBUTING.md

 $ pytest
 ```
 - This runs the tests for the current environment, which is usually sufficient.
 CI will run the full suite when you submit your pull
 request.

-You can run the full test suite with tox if you don't want to wait.
+- For more information on the test suite, see [tests/README.md](tests/README.md).

 ## Create a Pull Request